hamaluik/hermes/README.md

 ## License

-MIT License - See LICENSE file for details
+See LICENSE file for details

 ---

-**Note**: This is an internal tool for development and testing.
+**Note**: This is a developer's tool for HL7 system development and testing.
 It is not intended for production use in clinical environments.